Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden.
-It explicitly states that the skill file is not changed and that the proposal is marked rejected with an optional reason.
-This clearly discloses the behavioral outcome.
+No annotations are provided, so the description must stand alone.
+It clearly states the behavior: the skill file is not changed, the proposal is marked rejected with an optional reason.
+This is sufficient for a simple non-destructive action.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.